Fieldwork isn’t part of the work. Fieldwork is the work.

 Some brands I’ve rolled up my sleeves with:

-The Field Burger & Tap • Grace at Carnegie House • Toftrees Golf Resort • Shaner Hotels • Penn’s Cave & Wildlife Park • The ACRES Project • Marriott • The Evangelical Lutheran Church in America (ELCA) • Centre County United Way • Taste of the Town • Dominos
+The Field Burger & Tap • Grace at Carnegie House • Toftrees Golf Resort • Shaner Hotels • Penn’s Cave & Wildlife Park • The ACRES Project • Marriott • Go Tell It In the Mountains for The Evangelical Lutheran Church in America (ELCA) • Zion Lutheran Church in Boalsburg • Centre County United Way • Taste of the Town • Dominos

 What Fieldwork Unlocks